CrowdLinker/navigation-components/docs/first-navigator.md

 }
 ```

 This simple example showcases the declarative nature of this library - you can render _any_ components you'd like within a Navigator.
-Think of the Navigator as a way of grouping related screens in your application.
-It doesn't render anything itself, but provides _context_ to it's children and let's us declare how they are connected.
+Think of it as a way of grouping related screens in your application.
+It doesn't render anything itself, but provides _context_ to it's children and let's us define how they are connected.

 ## Adding routes

-It's often the case you need to navigate from one screen to another within a screen.
-We can do this by telling our Navigator what routes to listen for, and then link to them from anywhere inside of our Navigator:
+At some point, you'll need to navigate from one screen to another with more than just a Tabbar.
+We can do this by telling our Navigator what routes to listen for, and then link to them from any component inside of our Navigator:

 ```javascript
 import { Link } from 'react-navigation-library';